GitHub

 Logical Time

-TigerBeetle uses Viewstamped replication for its consensus protocol.
-This ensures strict serializability for all operations.
+TigerBeetle uses a consensus protocol (Viewstamped Replication) to guarantee strict serializability for all operations.

 Physical Time